almaaszafar/Coursera-Specialization-Course-in-Introduction-to-Programming-the-Internet-of-Things-IOT-/Interfacing with the Arduino environment/Course Summary.md

 * Example: 50% – Duty cycle: Half the time 1, Half the time 0 -> Give 2,5V

-`EXP: Buzzer – tone(pin, frequency in Hz, duration in ms) #Generate square wave; Fixed duty
+Buzzer – tone(pin, frequency in Hz, duration in ms) #Generate square wave; Fixed duty

 cycle 50% -> notone()

+#  EEPROM

+EEPROM: Electronically Erasable Programmable Read Only Memory

+• Non volatile memory

+• Writes a single byte at a time (Similar to flash memory)

+• 1k bytes for Arduino

+• Masking: Process to store data of 2 bytes (1’s in the bits we interested in and 0’s)

+• PS: 0xFF is a mask for 255

+* #include<EEPROM.h>

+* EEPROM.read(address 1 byte 0->1023)

+* EEPROM.write(address, data 1 byte)